numericalalgorithmsgroup/dfols/docs/userguide.rst

       # ... (call dfols.solve)

-And we can now see each evaluation of :code:`objfun`:
+And for the simple bounds example we can now see each evaluation of :code:`objfun`:

   .. code-block:: none